-In less than a year, Indigenous Come Up printed shirts, hoodies, introduced Jingle Earrings and Block Art Prints.
+In the past few years, Indigenous Come Up printed shirts, hoodies and other logo merchandise, introduced Jingle Earrings and Block Art Prints.
 Also in the first year of business Indigenous Come Up began to organize and host the Portland Indigenous Marketplaces.
-There is a complete list of dates for our Portland Indigenous Marketplaces in our Marketplace page
+Learn more about Indigenous Come and the Portland Indigenous Marketplace, which is now a non-profit organization.

 About Our Logo

 Pachacutek – the prophecy of the Eagle and the Condor – came from the Q’ero people of Peru over 500 years ago.
 Pachacutek calls for a time when the indigenous people of the south and the north, represented by the Eagle and the Condor, will share knowledge and return to our roots and our cultures.